A Garden Gateway

 • A new Aquatic Overlook (north of the Visitors Center) with previously inaccessible views of the Aquatic Garden

 • The new South Terrace (outside the Visitors Center Atrium) -- a charming resting place for intimate conversation, plus small classes and events

 • A Water Garden featuring a design that will treat stormwater runoff

-These are only a sampling of the many improvements that will result from the construction project, which is estimated to be complete in June 2015.
+These are only a sampling of the many improvements that will result from the construction project, which is estimated to be complete in Late November 2015.
 You can also learn more about our Entrance, Parking and Access Improvements at Montgomery Parks CIP project status web site.

 Despite the construction, the Gardens will remain open to visitors, and the landscapes and displays will be as lovely as they always have been.
 For your convenience, we ask that you plan your trip in advance when visiting the Gardens.
 You might consider visiting on days and times that traditionally attract lower attendance, like weekdays, evenings and days that are not holidays.
 We acknowledge that parking will be a challenge and suggest carpooling and the following alternatives:

 Brookside Gardens Conservatory parking lot (1500 Glenallan Avenue) There are 39 parking spaces in this lot with two accessible spaces available.
 The Visitors Center is approximately an eight-minute walk from the Conservatory.
 Restrooms, water fountains, and a gift shop are all available at the Conservatory.